privacygmail cleanupemail security

 How tools comply:

-• Unroll.Me: Technically compliant (discloses selling) but ethically questionable
+• Unroll.Me: technically compliant (it discloses selling) but ethically questionable

 CASA 2 Certification (Google)